 You cannot walk out of a room He is already on both sides of.

-That is tonight.
+That is now.
 That is why you are reading this.
 That is the shape of the hand on your chest right now.

 You were found, friend.
 You were found long before you knew you were lost.
 And no hour — not this one, not any of them — is going to change that.